MonashSmartStructures/ospgrillage/_sources/rst/PostProcessing.rst.txt

 For all example code in this page, *ospgrillage* is imported as ``og``

 .. code-block:: python

     import ospgrillage as og

 Extracting results
 --------------------------------------

 After analysis, results are obtained using :func:`~ospgrillage.osp_grillage.OspGrillage.get_results` function.
-The following example extracts results for all defined analysis of ``example_bridge``.
+The following example extracts results for all defined analysis of ``example_bridge`` - all results and one of a specific load case only.

 .. code-block:: python